ExplicITConsulting/set-outlooksignatures.com/details.md

 1. The [feature comparison](/#feature-comparison) gives you a quick overview of topics to consider when choosing a solution for central management and deployment of email signatures and out-of-office replies.
 2. Learn in detail about the [feature list](/#features) of Set-OutlookSignatures and the Benefactor Circle add-on.
 3. Watch the [demo video](/benefactorcircle/#demo) to see how a typical real-life use case is implemented.
-4. Get practical: Deploy your first signatures in less than an hour with the [Quick Start Guide](/quickstart)!
+4. Get practical: Deploy first signatures in less than an hour with the [Quick Start Guide](/quickstart)!

 You want to know more?
 - [Requirements and usage](/details)